nespinoza/transitspectroscopy/README.md

         pip install transitspectroscopy

+Note you need to have the [GNU Scientific Library (GSL)](https://www.gnu.org/software/gsl/) installed for these scripts to successfully install `transitspectroscopy` on your machine.
+In MacOS, installing the GSL library is as easy as doing `brew install gsl`.

 ## Licence and attribution

 Read the `LICENCE` file for licencing details on how to use the code.